obeyeater/ocd/README.md

   * `curl https://raw.githubusercontent.com/nycksw/ocd/master/ocd.sh -o ~/.ocd.sh`
   * `vim ~/.ocd.sh` and change `OCD_REPO` to point to your own repository.
   * `source ~/.ocd.sh` to install the system and create all the links.
-  * Add all the additional dotfiles you want to track by doing `ocd-add <filename>`
+  * Add all the additional dotfiles you want to track by doing `ocd add <filename>`
   * Make sure `.bashrc` includes something like `source $HOME/.ocd.sh`.
-  * Use `ocd-backup` to push your changes to the repo.
+  * Use `ocd backup` to push your changes to the repo.
-  * Use `ocd-restore` to sync everything from your repository to your home directory.
+  * Use `ocd restore` to sync everything from your repository to your home directory.
   * Optional: create a `~/.favpkgs` file containing packages you routinely install on a new system.
-    * `ocd-missing-pkgs` will use this to show you which packages are currently missing.
+    * `ocd missing-pkgs` will use this to show you which packages are currently missing.
-    * Then you can do something like this: `sudo apt-get install $(ocd-missing-pkgs)`
+    * Then you can do something like this: `sudo apt-get install $(ocd missing-pkgs)`

 # Writing portable config files